 Finally, the fabulous Malevo Murana Hostel is perfectly located in Palermo and offers a tasty breakfast and great outdoor areas.

-Day 1: Take a walking tour of the city
+Day 1: Take a walking tour and discover its history

 I recommend taking a walking tour in English on your first day to get your bearings and learn about this fascinating city.